{/*

 With 1.4 billion active Android users and 1 billion iOS users, ignoring any specific platform or device may be the stupidest thing your E-commerce website can ever do.
 With 3.6 billion internet users around the planet using the web world on various devices and platforms, you must tap everyone during the holiday.

 Users can be active on various devices, with any operating system and in several screen sizes.
-Hence, the onus is for you to provide responsive screen support to which everyone can be catered.
+Hence, the onus is on you to provide responsive screen support so that everyone can be catered to.
 Your website should work on large LED screens and small smartphones to make the most of the holiday sales.
 Don’t create a scenario where your phone users must select the full version instead of the mobile version page.
 So, make your website responsive and roll out an app for maximum mileage.

 As per Criteo’s Mobile Commerce Report, users who surf on multiple devices and platforms are likely to complete a transaction 20% more than regular users.